 What is The Real Driving Emissions (RDE) test?

-The Real Driving Emissions (RDE) is designed to complement the WLTP laboratory test.
-It ensures cars deliver low emissions in on-road conditions and is a world-first.
+The Real Driving Emissions (RDE) test is designed to complement the WLTP laboratory test.
+It ensures cars deliver the correct level of emissions in on-road conditions and is a world-first.

 The test involves cars being driven on public roads over a wide range of different conditions.
 Specialist testing equipment is installed to gather data to verify that legislative limits for pollutants such as NOx are not exceeded.